SKB-CGN/ioBroker.energiefluss/README.md

 ## Functions (german below)
 **Design:**
 - change the color of each item
+- Elements can be selected (circle or rectangle)
 - Texts inside the circles can be modified
 - %-texts can have different colors as well
 - define different colors for each line
 - define different colors for each animation on the line
 - change thickness of the circles and lines
 - fill the circles with different colors
-- show/hide shadows of the circle
+- show/hide shadows of the elements
 - change radius of the circles
+- change width and height of the rectangle
 - define your own color and opacity for the shadows (rgba supported)
 - change fontfaces of the values and texts (own fonts can be imported)
 - change the font size for label, values and %-texts
 - define a color for the the car icon, if its charging
 - Some Values can have different colors, if their value is zero (consumption, production, grid and battery)
 - Battery icon can be animated while charging or discharging
-- number of animation dots selectable
+- number of animation dots selectable (1-5)

 **Technical:**
 - define Datapoints for each circle